 How to get to Lalaria Beach

-To get to Lalaria Beach you need to catch one of the many boat leaving from the old Skiathos’ port, that offer many different boat trips all around Skiathos and near greek islands.
+To get to Lalaria Beach you need to catch one of the many boats leaving from the old Skiathos’ port, that offer many different trips all around Skiathos and/or near greek islands.

-But before booking one of these excursions to get to Lalaria Beach and other nice places around Skiathos there are many important things you need to know.
+Now, before booking one of these excursions to get to Lalaria Beach and other nice places around Skiathos there are many essential things you need to know.

 In Skiathos there are many boat trips

-With the boat trips in Skiathos you can get to many of the following destinations, one or more of these with different combinations dependings on the tour and the company you choose:
+With the boat trips in Skiathos you can reach some of the following destinations, one or more with different combinations dependings on the tour and the company you choose:

-- Lalaria Beach, the white candy pebbles beach you see in the pictures;
+- Lalaria Beach, the white candy pebbles beach you saw in the picture;

 - Kastro Beach, another beach located in the North of Skiathos, small and sandy;